-The candidate is responsible for emailing the final copy of the dissertation manuscript to the committee approximately two weeks prior to the dissertation defense.
-The candidate prepares a 15-20 minute presentation of his or her dissertation for the defense; a visual presentation (e.g., PowerPoint) is required.
-The presentation should be sent to the committee at least one week prior to the defense.
+The candidate is responsible for e-mailing the final copy of the dissertation manuscript to the committee approximately two weeks prior to the dissertation defense.
+The candidate prepares a 15-20-minute presentation of his or her dissertation for the defense; a visual presentation (e.g., PowerPoint or a conference style poster) is required.
+The presentation should be sent to the committee at least one week before the defense.
 The candidate should check with the committee to see if they would like to receive a printed copy of the dissertation at least one week prior to the final defense.
-Candidates are required to use a webcam, have reliable internet and phone connections, be in professional dress, be in a professional location, and have technological support on hand, if needed, to ensure the defense runs smoothly.
-WebEx or Teams must be used for distance defenses, and the chair is responsible for setting up the WebEx or Teams meeting.
-Only the candidate is required to share video through WebEx or Teams during the defense.
+Candidates are required to use a webcam, have reliable internet and phone connections, be in professional dress, be in a well-lit location, and have technological support on hand, if needed, to ensure the defense runs smoothly.
+The university's e-conferencing system must be used for distance defenses, and the chair is responsible for setting up the virtual meeting.
+Only the candidate is required to share a video during the defense.